 Students have three styles of dress: Fall/Spring Dress, Regular Dress and First Dress. • Fall/Spring Dress is worn from September to mid-November, and from mid-March until the end of the school year.
 It consists of beige or tan cotton pants (khakis) with a belt and a crested UCC golf shirt.
 Polishable topsiders may be worn in place of dress shoes. • Regular Dress is worn during the rest of the year Tuesday through Friday and consists of a dress shirt of conservative colour or stripe, UCC or House tie, grey flannel pants and polishable black dress shoes.
 A sports jacket, blue crested College sweater or fleece top are optional and available for purchase in the Sports Shop. • First Dress is worn on Mondays and special events, and consists of Regular Dress plus a blue blazer with the UCC crest.
-Uniforms can be purchased online beginning July 1, during the new student orientation and at the Uniform Sale at the start of school.
+Uniforms can be purchased online.
+For more details on uniforms during virtual learning times, please see the Continuous Learning Plan.

 Boarders have breakfast, lunch and dinner during the school week.
 On weekends there is a full brunch and dinner served at designated times.
 On hours where the dining room is closed, the milk and toast room is stocked with microwave, toaster, toaster oven, cereal and milk, bread, granola bars, fruits for a light meal at any time.
 During the school week, the cafeteria is open throughout the school day.